Introduction to Regression Testing

 - For the new version and release of the software release, the tester needs to test and understand the requirement of the change of software that needs to be done.

 - The analysis of the impact of changes on existing features and modules.

 - Select the test cases and determine what technique of regression testing needs to adopt.

 - The testing needs to be scheduled for a particular time and test it.

-The testing tools are used to automate the testing efforts and that can be run automatically after code push and build.
-The test cases available and to run it manually, will take a lot of effort and time.
+The testing tools are used to automate the testing efforts and can be run automatically after code push and build.
+The test cases available and running it manually will take a lot of effort and time.
 To reduce the effort and time, automation tools are being used.
 The test cases are mostly recorded and playback type only.

 There is some testing automation tool available mentioned below: